CloudM-Migrate/documentation/Engineering-Reference/ProjectAdvancedOptions.md

 {: .no_toc }
 Default Value: All

-Specify the list of file extensions, one per line in the format '*.ext', that will be migrated from email attachments (*.* for all).
+Specify the list of file extensions, one per line in the format '.ext', that will be migrated from email attachments (*.* for all).

 Change Conditions: ??